 If you want to find out the best place to see black bears in your state or in another state you are visiting, then please read on to find out where, the best time, and the best way to stay safe while viewing wild black bears.

-|State||Population of American black bears|
+|State||The population of American black bears|

-|Alabama||300 to 1000 bears (source: aces.edu as of 2018)|
+|Alabama||300 to 1000 years (source: aces.edu as of 2018)|

-|Alaska||100,000 (according to Alaska department of fish and game)|
+|Alaska||100,000 (according to the Alaska department of fish and game)|

-|Arizona||3,000 (source: tucson estimated in 2016)|
+|Arizona||3,000 (source: Tucson estimated in 2016)|

 |Alaska||5,000 (source: uaex.edu estimated in 2017)|

-|California||30,000 to 40,000 (source: wildlife.ca.gov in 2016)|
+|California||30,000 to 40,000 (head: wildlife.ca.gov in 2016)|

 |Colorado||10,000 to 12,000 (source: coloradoan.com in 2015)|

 |Connecticut||700 (source: courant.com in 2017)|